ApeWorX/silverback/docs/userguides/deploying.md

 To see runtime health information about a specific bot, again use the [`silverback cluster bots health`][silverback-cluster-bots-health] command.
 You can view the logs that a specific bot is generating using the [`silverback cluster bots logs`][silverback-cluster-bots-logs] command.
-Lastly, you can view unacknowledged errors that your bot has experienced while in the RUNNING state using the [`silverback cluster bots errors`][silverback-cluster-bots-errors] command.

 ```{warning}
 Once in the RUNNING state, your Bot will not stop running unless it experiences a certain amount of errors in quick succession.